SAUSy-Lab/OSRM_analysis/README.md

 #### Batch Scripts:

-And without further Apu, here are some python
+And without further Apu, here are some python scripts for batch calcs...

 trip_geom.py = batch outputs trip geometries and travel attributes for one-to-many analysis